-It’s throw-back Sunday TV viewers otherwise known as my favorite day to catch up on other series or re-watch some of my past favorites in cozy pajamas with my dog!
-For today’s throw-back Sunday, I am re-watching some of my favorite Lost episodes.
+It’s Throw-Back Sunday TV viewers, otherwise known as my favorite day to catch up on other series or re-watch some of my past favorites in cozy pajamas with my dog!
+For today’s Throw-Back Sunday, I am re-watching some of my favorite Lost episodes.
 After re-watching the series 16 times, yes 16, my favorite characters have shifted over the years.
-I think it has to do more with me as a person watching since the character storylines haven’t changed.
+I think it has to do more with me as a person watching since the character story-lines haven’t changed.
 Each time I watch, something new is happening in my life and I connect with the characters in a different way.
 While some stay ranked the same, others have shifted in and out of my top 5.
 Jacob got it right when he revealed to the candidates that none of them were doing fine before they crashed on the island.
 They were all looking for something or some way to connect and the island sparked that in each of them.
 This holds true for me as well, as I find myself connecting to different characters and empathizing with them over the years.
 Please note spoilers are below in case you have not watched all of the episodes by now and if you haven’t, I strongly recommend that you get to that immediately!
-My top 5 characters from Lost for 2017 are:
+My top 5 characters from Lost are:

-- Jack Shephard.
 You may be thinking that this is the obvious number one character since Jack is presented as the lead character in Lost for the most part.
 For me, Jack’s quest to overcome his need to “fix everything” along with him realizing that he has had his father’s approval the whole time, makes him stand out as a real and true hero.
 The series opens with Jack’s eye opening and from the minute he is awake, he is playing hero and trying to help everyone he can.
 You may think that he has been a selfless hero from the start, but that’s not the whole story.
 Sure, I do find Jack to be a selfless hero, but he didn’t start off that way for me.
 I took the opening episodes with a grain of salt, as it seemed like he was trying to keep busy and distract himself from his own inner demons by helping everyone else.
 It’s not until we get to the “White Rabbit” episode that we see Jack truly vulnerable.
 The empty coffin at the end of this episode reveals that Jack has not found what he is looking for just yet.
 Jack makes it his mission to get everyone off of the island, only to later find out that this is a mistake.
 The island gave him a sense of purpose and he was finally able to step into the leadership role, rather than being in his father’s shadow.
 “We have to go back!”
 Yes, you do Jack.
 The island is not done with you yet and it is your destiny.
 The last episode of the series brings tears to my eyes each time and this is mostly because I have come to adore Jack Shephard over years of watching.
-When he comes to terms with what is happening his words, “Live together, die alone,” stay true as the dog, Vincent lies down next to him so that he is not alone.
+When he comes to terms with what is happening his words, “Live together, die alone,” stay true as the dog, Vincent, lies down next to him so that he is not alone.
 The series ends with his eye closing and I cannot think of a better way to end the show.
 When Jack’s eye opens, he is in desperate need of finding himself and when his eyes finally close, he has found it.

 Amy Koto, TV Fanatic Girl